ilkincoder/Study-Abroad-Website/README.md

    As a User I want to be able to see universities based on countries As a User I want to see the footer

+3. Business Requirements
+   As a User I want to see the logo and mission on the home page As a User I want to see the navigation of the page